SFontal/202301-w4ch1-sergio-fontal/components.md

 ## App

 - Contains the gentlemen list
-- Contains the function "toggle",
+- Contains the function "toggle"
 - Contains the function "select all"
 - Contains the function "delete"
-- Sends the functions "delete" and "toggle" to Gentleman
+- Sends the function "delete" and "toggle" to Gentleman
 - Sends the function "select all" to Button
 - Sends the list of gentlemen to Info